 Being junk sick, as some would say, indicates an addiction as well.
 Those using this drug are likely to experience kidney, liver, and heart damage.
 They are also more likely to engage in risky behavior such as needle sharing which has to lead to a higher chance of HIV, hepatitis, or other infectious diseases.
 Those using are also more likely to have miscarriages.

-The worst potential signs of heroin addiction is an overdose.
+The worst potential sign of heroin addiction is an overdose.
 This happens when the body cannot handle the substance any longer.
 The heart and breathing rate slow down too much so.
 The heart may even stop working.
 A person may enter a coma.
 An overdose is a life-threatening condition requiring immediate medical care.

 How to Get Help for Heroin

 Because of how intense cravings can be, most people using this drug need professional support to stop using it.
 That comes from the use of medications and psychotherapy.
-It is possible to overcome addiction and to control health complications brought on by this condition.
+It is possible to overcome addiction and control health complications brought on by this condition.
 The key is to act soon.

 Our team at Northern Illinois Recovery offers a range of services to help you do that.
 That includes: